FloRobart/Documentations/src/doc_ventoy.md

 <br />

 - Si le système d'exploitation s'installe correctement mais que vous n'arrivez pas à démarrer dessus, il faut désactiver le Secure Boot dans le BIOS et désactiver la `Compatibility Support Module (CSM)`.

+## Licence

+doc_ventoy.md

+Copyright (C) 2024 Floris Robart

+Authors: Floris Robart

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston MA 02110-1301, USA.

 ****